kyberorg/axe/SECURITY.md

 ## Reporting a Bug

-Project maintainer take all security bugs in `yalsee` seriously.
+Project maintainer take all security bugs in `axe` seriously.
-Thank you for improving the security of `yalsee`.
+Thank you for improving the security of `axe`.
 Project maintainer appreciates your efforts and responsible disclosure and will make every effort to acknowledge your contributions.